kbrose/vsc-python-indent/README.md

         |

 # Or even more nested
 if True:
     if True:
         if True:
             pass
     else:|
-# and when you press enter, still do NOT dedent
+# and when you press Enter, still do NOT dedent
 if True:
     if True:
         if True: